-- Cook pasta in large saucepan of boiling water until tender, drain.
+- Cook pasta in a large saucepan of boiling water until tender, drain.

-- Meanwhile, melt butter in medium saucepan; add flour, cook, stirring, 1 minute.
+- Meanwhile, melt butter in a medium saucepan; add flour, cook, stirring, 1 minute.
 Gradually stir in milk, cook, stirring, until sauce boils and thickens.
-Combine sauce, tuna, peas, shallot, parsley, rind, juice, and pasta in large bowl.
+Combine sauce, tuna, peas, shallot, parsley, rind, juice, and pasta in a large bowl.

 - Spoon mixture evenly into dishes, sprinkle with combined cheese and breadcrumbs, dollop with extra butter.
 Bake about 30 minutes or until browned lightly.
 Stand 5 minutes before serving.

 5. Tuna Rice Casserole

 This tuna rice casserole starts with 4 cups of hot cooked rice.
 The author probably assumed white rice, but I think you could easily substitute 4 cups of brown rice.
-It has more flavor, more fiber, and is better for you.
+It has more flavor, more fiber, and it is better for you.

 6. One-Pan Tuna Noodle Casserole

 This really is a one-pan dish.
 The pasta cooks in a shallow pan and then is drained of all but one cup of the water, stir in the sauce, then flaked tuna and your peas.
 Warm gently.
 Boom.
 Done.

 Note that you must use creme fraiche, not sour cream.
-If you cannot locate creme fraiche at your grocers, here is a link for how to make your own.
+If you cannot locate creme fraiche at your grocers, here is a recipe for how to make your own.